patchstack/academy/src/content/docs/wordpress/WordPress Internals/index.md

 ## Introduction

-This section covers a description and explanation of WordPress internals that can consist of hooks, functions, etc.
+This article covers a description and explanation of WordPress internals that can consist of hooks, functions, etc.